frankiennamdi/commit-log/README.md

 #Future Improvements

 1. More testing.
-2. Rolling file based on date or size or start time.
+2. Rolling file to backup based on date or size or start time.